-Your agency's annual FISMA report therefore summarizes the performance of your agency's program to secure all of your agency's information and information systems, in any form or format, whether automated or manual.
-NIST Special Publication 800-37, Guide for Applying the Risk Management Framework of Information Systems, provides guidance on establishing information system boundaries which can help you identify your systems.
+Your agency's annual FISMA report, therefore, summarizes the performance of your agency's program to secure all of your agency's information and information systems, in any form or format, whether automated or manual.
+NIST SP 800-37, Guide for Applying the Risk Management Framework to Federal Information Systems: A Security Life Cycle Approach, provides guidance on establishing information system boundaries which can help you identify your systems.

-9. Must the Department of Defense (DoD) and the Office of the Director of National Intelligence (ODNI) follow OMB policy and NIST guidelines?
+9. Must the Department of Defense (DoD) and the Office of the Director of National Intelligence (ODNI) follow OMB policy and NIST standards/guidelines?

-Yes, for non-national security systems DOD and ODNI are to incorporate OMB policy and NIST guidelines into their internal policies.
+Yes, for non-national security systems, DOD and ODNI are to incorporate OMB policies and NIST guidelines into their internal policies.

 For national security systems, the Joint Task Force Transformation Initiative (JTFTI) Interagency Working Group with representatives from the Civil, Defense and Intelligence Communities (IC) started an on-going effort in FY2009 to produce a unified information security framework for the Federal Government.
-Under this effort, DoD and ODNI jointly issued with NIST the following publications:
+Under this effort, the DoD and ODNI jointly developed with NIST the following publications:

-- NIST SP 800-37, Revision 1, Guide for Applying the Risk Management Framework to Federal Information Systems, February 2010. - NIST SP 800-38A, Recommendation for Block Cipher Modes of Operation, December 2001. - NIST SP 800-39, Managing Information Security Risk: Organization, Mission, and Information System View, March 2011. - NIST SP 800-53, Revision 3, Recommended Security Controls for Federal Information Systems and Organizations, August 2009.
+- NIST SP 800-53, Recommended Security Controls for Federal Information Systems and Organizations, August 2009. - NIST SP 800-37, Guide for Applying the Risk Management Framework to Federal Information Systems: A Security Life Cycle Approach, February 2010. - NIST SP 800-53A, Guide for Assessing the Security Controls in Federal Information Systems and Organizations: Building Effective Security Assessment Plans, June 2010. - NIST SP 800-39, Managing Information Security Risk: Organization, Mission, and Information System View, March 2011.

-Because these guidelines are jointly issued, DOD and ODNI policies for national security systems should incorporate these guidelines.
+Because these guidelines are jointly developed, DOD, ODNI, and CNSS policies for national security systems should incorporate these guidelines.